zeetim/shim-review/README.md

 If your shim binaries can't be reproduced using the provided Dockerfile, please explain why that's the case, what the differences would be and what build environment (OS and toolchain) is being used to reproduce this build?
 In this case please write a detailed guide, how to setup this build environment from scratch.
 *******************************************************************************
-Our build is reproducible using "docker build" command
+Our build is reproducible using "docker build" command.
+We have also created a Makefile to pass build arguments to Docker.

 *******************************************************************************
 ### Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.
 *******************************************************************************
-`build.log` in the root of the repository
+`build.log` contains all build log.

 *******************************************************************************
 ### What changes were made in the distro's secure boot chain since your SHIM was last signed?